orbeon/orbeon-forms-doc/form-runner/link-embed/securing.md

 ```

 The drawback of this solution is that the username and password are in clear in the `web.xml` file, which means that you have to properly secure access to that file.

+#### Passing the username and password with the Authorization header

 Another way is to pass the `Authorization` header directly from the embedding code, for example, assuming Java 8 which includes `java.util.Base64`: